mariusz-schimke/GiGraph/README.md

 ## Grouping nodes visually

 In order to group nodes visually by displaying them in a rectangle, embed them in a [cluster](#clusters).
-Below is an example, where two clusters are used to group several nodes.
+Below is an example where two clusters are used to group several nodes.
 They are also used as logical endpoints in order for edges to be attached to their borders instead of a node inside them.

 <p align="center">
   <img src="./Assets/Examples/clusters.svg">
 </p>

-And here's the code to generate it:
+Here's the code to generate it:

 ```c#
 using System;